Huitzi-Solutions/micasa-documentation/docs/guide/careerPathway/CPotherGuides/howToViewACareerDashboard.md

 # This is the icon of the page
 icon: page
 # This is the title of the article
-title: ...
-Career Pathways Appointments
+title: ...How to view a Career Dashboard

 # Set author
 author: Huitzi Solutions
 # Set writing time